Book a Tour →

 Choose the best option for your needs

-Most experienced travelers use a combination: a travel money card for everyday purchases, a credit card as backup, and a small amount of cash ($100-200) for emergencies and small vendors.
+Most experienced travellers use a combination: a travel money card (Wise or Revolut) for everyday purchases, a credit card as backup, and a small amount of cash ($100–200) for emergencies and small vendors who are cash-only.

 Frequently Asked Questions